andlessa/ufo2slha/README.md

      in  [slha_parameters.ini](slha_parameters.ini)) will be read and used to extract the cross-sections and the other SLHA blocks, which will then be written to the output slha file (defined by the ''slhaout'' option in the "slhaCreator" section in  [slha_parameters.ini](slha_parameters.ini))
-  5. If cleanOutFolders = True, the madgraph output folder will be deleted.
+  5. If cleanOutFolders = True, the madgraph output folder(s) will be deleted.